HTTP#

 Token-Name#

-Many third party services which are designed to send data to a HEC compatible listener have been observed sending authentication tokens with various random names; the default expected authentication header structure is Authentication: Splunk <token>, but we have seen everything from “User” to “user_name”.
+Many third party services which are designed to send data to a HEC compatible listener have been observed sending authentication tokens with various random names; the default expected authentication header structure is Authorization: Splunk <token>, but we have seen everything from “User” to “user_name”.
 The Token-Name configuration parameter can override the Authorization header token name so that the HEC compatible listener can still authenticate and support third party services that do not adhere to the HEC guidance.

 An example curl command that would authenticate with a Token-Name of foobar and a TokenValue of soopersekrit would be: